FontoXML/fontoxpath/README.md

 mode](https://www.w3.org/TR/xpath-31/#id-backwards-compatibility) turned off.

 Not all [XPath 3.1 functions](https://www.w3.org/TR/xpath-functions-31/) are implemented yet.
 We accept pull requests for missing features.
+A full list of supported queries can be found on [the playground](https://xpath.playground.fontoxml.com/).
+Select the 'Report on which functions are implemented' example to get a full dynamic report!

 The following features are unavailable at this moment, but will be implemented at some point in time ([and even sooner if you can help!](./CONTRIBUTING.md)):